sirzur/DJA0230TLS/ROOT.md

   3. A configuration file (got you covered);
   4. [A copy of the config.js script](./browser-scripts/config.js) to download the configuration file easily (save it to your desktop);
   5. A way to move files to the Virtual Machine or remote host running Linux (if you're uncomfortable with command line things, try [WinSCP](https://winscp.net/eng/index.php), it's free, and awesome);
   6. Either turn off mobile fallback (temporarily) in the web interface, or take the SIM card out of the mobile temporarily.
-If it gets an IP address when you're fiddling and refuses to give it up, no CWMP for you, which means none of this works.
+If it gets an IP address when you're fiddling and refuses to give it up, no CWMP for you, which means none of this works;
+  7. (Optionally) copying this file into the VM using the terminal: (`wget https://raw.githubusercontent.com/awstanley/DJA0230TLS/master/ROOT.md`) or even cloning the whole repository as a matter of paranoia: (`git clone https://github.com/awstanley/DJA0230TLS/`).
+This gives you all of the files I'm talking about here in relation to this repository without having to worry about downloading them again later.
+(You still need WinSCP to move your own configuration file in and out.)

 This is your configuration file.
 I called is `system.config`.
 It is `the payload`.
 Save this file to disk.
 Call it whatever you like, we'll use it later.